 The dB Power Scale

-This issue shows how to make
+This issue shows how to make calculations relating to

 noise level of one or several hydraulic pumps.

 We can compare the dB rating of one pump against another and select the one with less noise, but this does not really give us a "feel" for how noisy each one would be.
 Standardization methods are under development for specifying noise in "sones".
 If adopted by all manufacturers it would be easy to compare one pump with another because the assigned value in sones is the loudness as it appears to a listener.
 It is derived experimentally from data averaged from many listeners.
 Two sones sound twice as loud as one sone, three sones sound three times as loud as one, etc.